Blog

 docker push registry.example.com/myapp:v1.0.0

 Registry authentication adds another configuration layer.
 Teams must create Kubernetes Secrets containing registry credentials and reference them in deployment manifests using imagePullSecrets.
-Forgetting this step results in ImagePullBackOff errors that can be difficult to diagnose.
+Forgetting this step results in ImagePullBackOff errors.

-The Deployment manifest represents the core friction point in Kubernetes deployments.
+The Deployment manifest represents the core friction point in Kubernetes operations.
 This YAML file specifies how Kubernetes should run and manage the application containers.

 apiVersion: apps/v1